johnjoshuaramirez/task-api/README.md

-You can check the application here: https://task-rszt.onrender.com/
+**You can check the application here**: https://task-rszt.onrender.com/

+**Admin Login**:
+Email: admin@test.com
+Password: admin
+⚠️ Disclaimer: This app uses free hosting services.
+After periods of inactivity, the database and backend may take 30–50 seconds to wake up.
+You might experience a short delay before the app becomes responsive.

 The Task (API) streamlines employee task assignments and progress tracking within.
 Designed to support both admin and employee workflows, it provides a secure and efficient way to create, manage, and monitor tasks.
 The system leverages a robust backend built with Spring Boot and integrates JWT-based authentication for secure access and data is persisted in a relational database.